Beverage Transformers for HF Receiving Antennas

 Sure.

 There are other vendors who make Beverage transformers, and they are all very simple devices.
-However, the only commercial one I have tried is the BFS-1.
+There are even a few vendors offering transformers specifically intended for loop-on-ground antennas.
+The only commercial model I have tried myself is the DXE BFS-1.

 Q: Can I buy a transformer from KK5JY?